andypicke/Journalists-Under-Fire/README.md

 ![](images/TotalDeathsBysourcesOfFire.png)
 ![](images/TotalDeathsByTypeOfDeath.png)

 ## Journalists Imprisoned

+### Number of journalists imprisoned over time
-### There does seem to be an general upward trend in the number of journalists imprisoned over time.
+In contrast to journalist deaths, there seems to be a more consistent general upward trend in the number of journalists imprisoned over time.
 Note the increase around 1995, similar to what we saw in the number of journalist deaths.
 ![](images/N_ImprisonedByYear.png)

+### Distribution by country
-### The distribution by country is very different from that for journalist deaths.
+The distribution by country is very different from that for journalist deaths.
 China and Turkey are significantly worse, followed by Eritrea and Iran.
 ![](images/N_ImprisonedBycountry.png)

-### Animation showing total journlists imprisoned per country for each year
+### Maps of total journlists imprisoned per country for each year
 ![](images/ImprisonedByCountry.gif)